Milestone 3: Heroes feature

 Embedding the route parameter token,

-in the path clearly distinguishes the route to "Magneta" from a route for some other hero.Setting the route parameters in the list view
+:id, in the route definition path is a good choice for this scenario because the id is required by the HeroDetailComponent and because the value 15 in the path clearly distinguishes the route to "Magneta" from a route for some other hero.Setting the route parameters in the list view

 After navigating to the